Guide to Cabernet Franc & its wines

-The Cabernet Franc grape characteristics
+Cabernet Franc grape characteristics

-Cabernet Franc wines
+Where Cabernet Franc is produced

-Cabernet Franc shares many characteristics of Cabernet Sauvignon though it is lighter in many ways - lighter in body, tannin, alcohol, colour and acidity - so it makes a good alternative for those who find Cabernet Sauvignon a little over the top.
+Cabernet Franc shares many characteristics of Cabernet Sauvignon but it is lighter in many ways - lighter in body, tannin, alcohol, colour and acidity - so it makes a good alternative for those who find Cabernet Sauvignon a little over the top.
 Generally medium bodied Cabernet Franc still has sufficient structure, fruit, acidity and tannins to age well - and age earlier than Cabernet Sauvignon.
 It is also generally much easier to drink, lighter and softer with a smooth texture.
 In fact it can be a very elegant wine.
-The overriding feature however is its perfume.
+The overriding feature however is its beautiful perfume.

-Cabernet Franc has long been seen as a varietal in the red wines of Touraine in the Loire Valley, wines such as Chinon and Bourgeuil and in parts of North-East Italy, Friuli and Veneto.
+A note of caution: Cabernet Franc is relatively well suited to the cool climate of the Loire and North East Italy as it ripens early compared to some varieties.
 At their best these wines can be fresh, fruity, low alcohol wines with a distinct raspberry and pencil shavings aroma profile.
 But those originating from particularly cool summers can taste rather austere and be especially light in body.
-So to ensure a softer wine with good texture and integrated tannins, avoid those produced in cool vintages.
+Unripe Cabernet Franc can have rather harsh stalky characteristics.
+So to ensure a softer Cabernet Franc wine with good texture and integrated tannins, be wary of those produced in very cool vintages.